jruels/docker-fun/labs/05-networking/05_networking_lab1.md

     ```

 2. In the command line, enter
-`docker run -d --name shared --net container:secret alpine top`
+`docker run -d --name secret --net container:shared alpine top`
     The output will be a container  ID:
     ```
     b045c4cdf420a6077